nazime1/Principles-of-Software/docs/specs.md

 `Q_B -> Q_C && P_B == P_C` is valid.
 `P_C -> P_B && Q_C -> Q_B`, you can't say which is stronger.

 Sometimes, we use a method where another is expected with subclasses.
-We must obey the **Liskov Principle of Substitutability**: <span style="color:blue;">An object with a stronger specification can be substituted for an object with a weaker one without altering desirable properties like correctness or tasks performed</span>.
+We must obey the **Liskov Principle of Substitutability**: <span style="color:#0091ff;">An object with a stronger specification can be substituted for an object with a weaker one without altering desirable properties like correctness or tasks performed</span>.

 ## Satisfaction of Specifications